-Well, after checking his story, it turned out that Mr. Typewriter was indeed the judge’s son, and the little darlin’ had been convicted of manslaughter in another jurisdiction (driving drunk and crashed into a car, killing the elderly couple inside).
+Well, after checking his story it turned out that Mr. Typewriter was indeed the high-court judge’s son, and the little darlin’ had been convicted of manslaughter in another jurisdiction (driving drunk and crashed into a car, killing the elderly couple inside).

-His father, the judge, pulled some strings and arranged it so that his baby boy could serve his sentence in this particular jail.
+His father, the judge, pulled some strings and arranged it so that his baby boy—a grown man attending college—could serve his sentence in this particular jail.
 The judge had also worked a deal with the sheriff to allow the kid to remain outside of the cell blocks until lights out.
-He was also to be allowed to hang out in the employee break room, watch TV, enjoy meals delivered to him from the outside, wear street clothes, and to use the desks and typewriters normally reserved for deputies, to complete his papers and other projects for the college he attended (assignments and notes were also delivered to him).
+He was also to be allowed to hang out in the employee break room, watch TV, enjoy meals delivered to him from the outside, wear street clothes, and to use the desks and typewriters normally reserved for deputies to complete his papers and other projects for the college he attended (assignments and notes were also delivered to him).
 Deputies were not to disturb the judge’s son while he was using their typewriters and their desks.

 Jailers were instructed that this man’s cell door was to remain unlocked and open at all times.
-Jail cooks had to prepare made-to-order meals for him (he sent his orders to the kitchen via the on-duty jailers).
+Jail cooks were mandated to prepare made-to-order meals for him (he sent his selections to the kitchen via the on-duty jailers).
 He received a daily newspaper.
 He used the phone anytime day or night.
 He received visitors anytime day or night.
 He was allowed to run his business from the jail.
 He roamed the halls and corridors normally patrolled by jail staff.
-And, he was even allowed to use the conference room for business meetings!
+And, he was even allowed to use the jail conference room for business meetings!